 Antihistamines are commonly used for treating hives or other skin symptoms, but they do not treat the life‑threatening symptoms of anaphylaxis (see below for a list of symptoms to watch for).
 According to National Food Allergy Guidelines, epinephrine is the only recommended first‑line treatment for anaphylaxis.
-Epinephrine is the medication in EpiPen® Auto‑Injectors.
+Epinephrine is the medication in EpiPen® and EpiPen Jr® (epinephrine injection, USP) Auto‑Injectors.

 Because of this unpredictability, it’s crucial for parents and caregivers of children living with potentially life threatening, or severe, allergies—as well as adults with severe allergies—to be vigilant about any type of severe allergic reaction.
 Avoiding known allergens is the best way to help prevent anaphylaxis.
 Do everything possible to avoid your allergens.

-- Make sure that family members, school personnel, babysitters or anyone else who maybe responsible for the care of your child knows what allergens your child needs to avoid
+- Make sure that family members, school personnel, babysitters or anyone else who maybe responsible for the care of your child or children with severe allergies knows what allergens need to be avoided

 - When cooking and preparing food take steps to avoid allergens

 - Plan ahead when eating out or traveling - inform restaurants and airlines about any known allergens and ask about their food allergy policy